Conquer Run raises $132,285 for Four Diamonds

-Conquer Run 5K benefits Four Diamonds at Penn State Children’s Hospital
+Conquer Run 5K benefits Four Diamonds at Penn State Health Children’s Hospital

 In the U.S., more children die from cancer than any other disease – more than asthma, cystic fibrosis, diabetes and pediatric AIDS combined.
 Treatment outcomes for children with cancer have made tremendous improvements over the past 50 years, but the reality is one in five children with cancer will still die of their disease within five years.
 Four Diamonds is working to save all children from this life-changing diagnosis.